Excise: Gambling

 Gambling licences are subject to excise in many countries today.
 In 18th-century England, and for a brief time in British North America, gambling itself was for a time also subject to taxation, in the form of stamp duty, whereby a revenue stamp had to be placed on the ace of spades in every pack of cards to demonstrate that the duty had been paid (hence the elaborate designs that evolved on this card in many packs as a result).
 Since stamp duty was originally only meant to be applied to documents (and cards were categorized as such), the fact that dice were also subject to stamp duty (and were in fact the only non-paper item listed under the Stamp Act 1765) suggests that its implementation to cards and dice can be viewed as a type of excise duty on gambling.

 Profits of bookmakers are subject to General Betting Duty in the United Kingdom.

 Prostitution

-Prostitution has been proposed to bear excise tax in separate bills in the Canadian Parliament (2005), and in the Nevada Legislature (2009) – proposed wordings:
+Prostitution has been proposed to bear excise tax in a campaign proposal by an opposition party in Canada (2005), and in a bill proposed in the Nevada Legislature (2009) – proposed wordings: